Got the name of this recipe down?

 - Salt and freshly ground black pepper to taste

 - Slowly add the olive oil in a constant stream while the food processor is on.
-Stop to scrape down the sides of the food processor with a rubber spatula.
+Stop to scrape down the sides with a rubber spatula as needed.
 Add the grated cheese and pulse again until blended.
 Add a pinch of salt and freshly ground black pepper to taste.

 Did you love this tasty recipe?
-Be sure to check out some of these other pesto-enhanced recipes:
+Be sure to check out some of these other pesto-enhanced dishes:

 - Portobello Burgers with Sun-Dried Tomato Pesto